ForbesLindesay/authentication/docs/passwordless.md

 // lines.
 You'll need one table to store `Token`s and another
 // to store `RateLimitState`s
 let nextTokenID = 0;
-// map from string to Token<State>
 const tokens = new Map();
-// map from string to RateLimitState const rateLimit = new Map();
+const rateLimit = new Map();

 // We need to tell passwordless how to store the single use passwords
 // it generates, and the rate limit information (to stop one person)
-// generating thousands of tokens.
-// We also need to tell passwordless what the callback will be, used for
-// the "Magic" link that lets people log in by just clicking the button. const passwordlessAuthentication = new PasswordlessAuthentication({
+// generating thousands of tokens. const passwordlessAuthentication = new PasswordlessAuthentication{
-  callbackURL: '/__/auth/passwordless/callback',
   store: {
     tokens: {
       async save(token) {